1 - Numero Uno, Body Autonomy

 If you want your baby to look like a girl, use a head band.
 There are many fun and safe alternatives then a piercing.

-A lot of my friends that are moms having daughters eventually get their ears pierced before their 1st birthday – and I think these mothers are fabulous still.
+A lot of my friends that are moms who have daughters eventually get their ears pierced before their 1st birthday – and I think these mothers are fabulous.

 I just could not do it.
 It doesn’t make me right and them wrong – it just means I don’t get it.